Skip to main content

 adjusted_wage = bls_wage × (1 + adjustment / 100)

 The −4 offset accounts for the May survey date (4 months into the calendar year).
 If months_forward ≤ 0, no adjustment is applied and the raw BLS wage is used directly.
-The specific ECI rate, BLS series ID, and number of months projected are cited in every report’s methodology section.
+When a forward projection is applied, the specific ECI rate, BLS series ID, and number of months projected are cited in the report’s methodology section.

 Example Adjustments

-Based on most recent BLS OES data (May 2024 survey).
+Based on most recent BLS OEWS data (May 2025 survey).

 Data Fallback Methodology